 A nerve injury can affect your brain's ability to communicate with your muscles and organs.
 Damage to the peripheral nerves is called peripheral neuropathy.

-It's important to get medical care for a peripheral nerve injury as soon as possible because nerve tissue sometimes can be repaired.
-Early diagnosis and treatment in some cases can prevent complications and permanent injury.
+It's important to get medical care for a peripheral nerve injury as soon as possible.
+Early diagnosis and treatment may prevent complications and permanent damage.

 Your doctor will review your medical history, ask about any accidents or previous surgeries, and discuss your symptoms with you.
 Your doctor will also conduct a physical and neurological examination.
 If your neurological examination shows signs of a nerve injury, your doctor may recommend diagnostic tests, which may include:

 - Electromyography (EMG).
 In an EMG, a thin-needle electrode inserted into your muscle records your muscle's electrical activity at rest and in motion.
 Reduced muscle activity can indicate nerve injury.

 - Nerve conduction study.
 Electrodes placed at two different points in your body measure how well electrical signals pass through the nerves.

 - Magnetic resonance imaging (MRI).
 MRI uses a magnetic field and radio waves to produce detailed images of the area affected by nerve damage.

 If a nerve is injured but not cut, your injury is more likely to heal.
 Injuries in which the nerve has been completely severed are very difficult to treat and recovery may not be possible.

 Your doctor will determine your treatment based on the extent and cause of your injury and how well the nerve is healing.

 - If your nerve is healing properly, you may not need surgery.
 You may need to rest the affected area until it's healed.
 Nerves recover slowly and maximal recovery may take many months or several years.